-Trail starts at the almost abandoned Zeskho village, only 4 adults live here all year long.
-Road follows the river, crosses 2 bridges and after a mile comes to the mountaineering centre
+The trail starts at the almost abandoned Zeskho village; only four adults live here all year long.
+The road follows the river, crosses two bridges and after a mile comes to the mountaineering center

 (big building on the right side).
-Here it becomes more muddy.
+Here it becomes muddier.